We're an affiliate

-Your weight actually has a massive impact on how many calories you can burn spinning.
+Your weight actually has a massive impact on how many calories you can burn when cycling.
 The more you weigh, the more energy it takes your body to function.

-So this basically means a heavier person will burn more calories spinning than a lighter person will, making sure the length of the spin session and intensity is the same.
+So this basically means a heavier person will burn more calories during an indoor cycling session than a lighter person will, making sure the length of the cycling session and intensity is the same.

 The calories burned per minute will eventually start to plateau, not entirely, you will continue to burn those calories but just over a longer period of time.

-Depending on the intensity of your spin session is how you should base the length of your actual spin session.
+Depending on the intensity of your indoor cycling session is how you should base the length of your actual cycling session.

-For example, if you are planning to spin at high intensity you could spin for around 30 minutes.
-If you are planning to spin at low intensity you could spin for 60 minutes.
+For example, if you are planning to cycle at high intensity you could cycle for around 30 minutes.
+If you are planning to cycle at low intensity you could cycle for 60 minutes.